-Furthermore, pairing all of these projects and needs with an "insurance" policy may not be realistic.
-For instance, since a water bank would heavily rely on agricultural water to meet critical needs, new agricultural water to reduce shortages or expand agriculture should probably not be included as needing an insurance policy, but could instead by part of an insurance policy for meeting critical needs.
+In addition to traditional M&I needs, the needs of energy, agriculture, the environment, and recreation could also be taken into consideration.
+Pairing all of these projects and needs with an insurance policy may not be realistic.
+For instance, since a water bank would heavily rely on agricultural water to meet critical needs, it may not be appropriate for the insurance policy to cover new agricultural water uses.
+Instead, such increased use could be part of an insurance policy for meeting critical needs.
 By doing so, infrastructure costs could potentially be shared between the agricultural users and those with critical needs who would want to buy into an insurance policy.